Last updated on 2026-01-21

 Featured Experiences

-The Human Services Foundations program offers several unique experiences that enrich the learning journey:
+The Human Services Foundations program offers a variety of unique experiences that enhance learning and practical application:

-• Scenario-based group projects that provide real-world insights into the roles of human service professionals.
+- Scenario-based group projects that provide insights into the roles of various human service professionals.

-• Opportunities to sample five different programs within the human services area, helping students identify their career interests.
+- Opportunities to sample five different programs within the human services area, helping students identify their career preferences.

-• Collaboration with peers to develop teamwork and communication skills essential for success in the field.
+- Collaboration with peers to foster teamwork and communication skills essential for success in the field.

 Career Options